You are here: What's On > St Piran's Day Celebrations

 Singing and dancing supported by Oll an Gwella and the Newquay U3A dancers together with a children's storyteller.

-Pick up your trail map from the Visit Newquay Tourist Information Centre.
+Pick up your trail map from the Visit Newquay Tourist Information Centre, now located in Newquay Library.
 Follow the map around town to different locations with posters containing letters.

 Collect the letters to solve the mystery "Cornish" word.
-Once you've figured it out, bring your completed clue sheet back to the Tourist Information Centre to claim your prize!
+Once you've figured it out, bring your completed clue sheet back to the Tourist Information Centre in the Library to claim your prize!

 This trail is the perfect free activity for families this St. Piran's Day.
 Learn about Cornish culture and heritage while exploring Newquay.